gummipunkt/crossy/README.md

 - Background deliveries with per‑provider status
 - A unified timeline across your connected accounts (auto‑refresh, like/repost)
 - Encrypted token storage (Lockbox + BlindIndex)
+- Sign up and sign in (Devise), 2FA-ready
+- Admin area to manage users (promote to admin, delete users)

 ## Tech